General management of alpha-mannosidosis

 Enzyme replacement therapy (ERT)

-ERT, which involves the in vitro production of the missing enzyme and its subsequent administration to patients via intravenous infusions, is a therapeutic alternative in a number of lysosomal storage diseases.
-Its use in alpha-mannosidosis is currently being investigated.3,4
+ERT, which involves the in vitro production of the missing enzyme and its subsequent administration to patients via intravenous infusions, is a therapeutic alternative in a number of lysosomal storage diseases.3,4